Thank you for doing your part in the fight against COVID-19

 - Please ensure that you have registered on the EVDS System.
 The public can register on: https://vaccine.enroll.health.gov.za/#/

-- Once you have registered, please book your appointment on : https://bookings.v4hcw.co.za.
-(Our experience has shown that if you cannot make an appointment it means that the booking is full – please continue to visit their website)
+- If you want to make an appointment, you can make a booking on: https://bookings.v4hcw.co.za.
+(Our experience has shown that if you cannot make an appointment it means that the booking is full – please continue to visit their website).

-- Walk-ins cannot be accommodated at this vaccine site.
+- Walk-ins can expect a minimal waiting time at this vaccine site.

 PLEASE BRING THE FOLLOWING TO THE VACCINE SITE

 - Proof of identity (e.g. ID/driver’s license/passport).

 Upon arrival at the hospital, please follow these steps: